 A perfect balance between the retro structure, expertly recovered without distorting it and the contemporary furnishings and décor.
 A large house with a minimalist concept located in the Navigli area of Milan, a few steps from Via Tortona:

-‘I experienced Savona 18 as being a large house, a warm and welcoming place in the heart of Milan’s fashion and design district.
-The lobby has a cosy lounge area, with many different fruits put together; at the entrance there is a counter resembling an oversized Tibetan cabinet, a yellow tile bench, along with graphics on the walls, which contrast with the neutral tones of the room, creating a warm minimalist effect.
-In the courtyard, guests can experience being in a typical housing of Milan with communal balconies, whereas the mural is a reference to an incomplete skyline, which is charming with its soft colours.’
+"Savona 18 I lived as a big house, an intimate and welcoming place in the center of the fashion and design district of Milan.
+The lobby is a cozy living room, with lots of different fruits that stand together; at the entrance the counter, reminiscent of an out-of-scale Tibetan furniture, the yellow tile bench, along with the graphics of the walls, in contrast to the neutral tones of the room, create an effect of warm minimalism.
+In the courtyard, one lives the profoundly Milanese experience of living in a railing house, while the mural is the citation of an incomplete, poetic skyline in its soft colours."

 Aldo Cibic.
 Artist and Designer